The Yocum Copper Gutters, Rear Awning, Window-well Covers, & More

 Here shows some small copper scuppers the client had already sent away for and needed me to mount with our gutter system.
 It also shows a tricky 45 degree corner of the copper gutter.

-Here is some other window wells that he had me cover with large sheets of brown painted aluminum sheet metal to darken his media room in the basement.
+Here is the front and side window wells he had me cover with large sheets of metal to darken his media room in the basement.
 I needed to rebuild the rotten wood frame as well.
+They are not fastened down, so they could exit out of these window wells in an emergency.

 Here is an outside window sill that I was called back to cover with some white painted aluminum sheet metal custom formed to seal out the rain better than any house paint could.